Optimal Training of Mean Variance Estimation Neural Networks: Introduction

 Most modern methods \citep{jain2020maximizing, egele2021autodeuq, gal2017concrete, lakshminarayanan2017simple} appear to use the same regularization for both the mean and the variance.
 In fact, the current use of the MVE network often does not even easily allow for different regularizations.
 Typically, only a second output node is added to represent the variance, instead of an entire separate sub-network (see Figure \ref{fig: modernMVE}).
 As we will demonstrate in this paper, separate regularization can be very beneficial to the predictive results.

-\textit{Contributions:} \begin{itemize} \item We provide experimental results that demonstrate the importance of a warm-up period as suggested by \citet{nix1994estimating}. \item We investigate if it is beneficial to update the mean and variance simultaneously after the warm-up as opposed to keeping the mean fixed after the warm-up and only learning the variance. \item We provide a theoretical motivation why different regularization for the mean and variance in an MVE network is desirable and experimentally demonstrate that this can lead to significant improvements. \end{itemize}
+\textit{Contributions:} \begin{itemize} \item We provide experimental results that demonstrate the importance of a warm-up period as suggested by \citet{nix1994estimating}. \item We explore the benefits of updating the mean and variance simultaneously after the warm-up versus solely learning the variance while keeping the mean fixed. \item We offer a theoretical justification for why distinct regularization of the mean and variance is essential for an MVE network.
+We back up our claims with real-world evidence, demonstrating how this approach can lead to significant enhancements. \end{itemize}

 \textit{Organisation:}